alex-shpak/hugo-book/README.md

 ```

 ### Multi-Language Support

 Theme supports Hugo's [multilingual mode](https://gohugo.io/content-management/multilingual/), just follow configuration guide there.
 You can also tweak search indexing configuration per language in `i18n` folder.

 ### Page Configuration

-You can specify additional params per page in front matter
+You can specify additional params in the front matter of individual pages:

 ```toml
 # Set type to 'docs' if you want to render page outside of configured section or if you render section other than 'docs'